 Also in the cast are Jennifer Rae Beck as Rose’s other daughter, Baby June [Havoc], Edward Asner as Pop, Christine Ebersole as Tessie Tura, Tony Shalhoub as Uncle Jocko, Linda Hart as Miss Mazeppa and Michael Jeter as Mr Goldstone, Andrea Martin as Miss Cratchitt, Linda Hart as Miss Mazeppa, Anna McNeely as Miss Electra, Jennifer Rae Beck as June Hovick (adult), Jeffrey Broadhurst as Tulsa, and Rachel Sweet as Agnes.

-It was made for TV in the States, where it achieved huge ratings, and was given a deserved cinema outing in GB.
+It was made for TV in the States, where it achieved huge ratings when it was broadcast by CBS on December 12, 1993, and was given a deserved cinema outing in GB and elsewhere overseas.

 Midler won a Golden Globe and there were two other nominations: Best Miniseries or Motion Picture Made for Television and Best Performance by an Actress in a Supporting Role in a Series, Miniseries or Motion Picture Made for Television (Cynthia Gibb).
 It won one Emmy for Outstanding Individual Achievement in Music Direction (Michael Rafter, music director) and was nominated for a total of 12 Emmys.

-In 2016 it was announced that Barbra Streisand is making a remake, directed by Barry Levinson.
+In 2016 it was announced that Barbra Streisand is making another remake, directed by Barry Levinson.

 Link to Derek Winnert’s home page for more reviews: http://derekwinnert.com/